 Crossroads School, Inc. was founded in 1977 by Carol Garnett, a Masters Level Special Education teacher.
-After twenty-three years of service, Ms. Garnett retired and Dr. Gila Arnoni stepped
+After twenty-three years of service, Ms. Garnett retired and Dr. Gila Arnoni, an

-in as the Head of School.
-Motivated by her wish to meet the needs of as many students as possible, in 2004 Dr. Arnoni applied for and was granted a 501(c)(3) not-for-profit designation
+alumni parent, stepped in as the Head of School.
+Motivated by her wish to meet the needs of as many students as possible, in 2004 Dr. Arnoni applied for and was granted a 501(c)(3)

 Crossroads School, Inc. prepares students with Learning Differences (K-12th grades) to integrate into a conventional school or college by facilitating maximum academic and